1480 Shoenersville Road

 (located at the intersection of Shoenersville Rd. & Eaton Ave.)

-The facility is closed during the months of December, February & March.
+This facility is closed during the months of DECEMBER, FEBUARY AND MARCH.

 You must be a qualified resident and/or property owner in the City of Bethlehem to utilize the compost center.
 Non-residents may not pick up compost and/or mulch or drop off any materials.
 The only exception is Hanover Township and Fountain Hill residents may purchase compost cards from their municipal buildings.
 Commercial businesses and institutions are not permitted to utilize the facility without prior written approval by the Recycling Bureau.